-All of our outfalls have been inspected at least once in the last five years.
+We continue to inspect our outfalls at least once in five years.
 The purpose of these inspections is to detect and eliminate any illicit connections or discharges to our County storm drainage system.
 The County also maintains a stormwater hotline for the public to report suspected illicit discharges or other stormwater concerns.
-There were no illicit discharges to the County MS4 system identified this year.
+There was one illicit discharge to the County MS4 system identified and eliminated this year.